-Robin has published three books: The Millennium Generation and Portrait of Islam were books of photographs and both published by Thames & Hudson.
+Robin has published four books: The Millennium Generation and Portrait of Islam were books of photographs and both published by Thames & Hudson.

 Just What I Always Wanted is a book looking at the history of present giving through the 365 most unusual birthday presents to have changed hands in the past 300 years.
 It was published by Quercus and is now available on line.

 COCONUT How The Shy Fruit Shaped Our World is about the social

 history of the coconut during the past 500 years.
 The hard cover book is

 available at Amazon and The Book Depository and at all good book shops.